garbagetown/guideline/source_en/ArchitectureInDetail/Internationalization.rst

 How to use
 --------------------------------------------------------------------------------

-Settings of messages definition
+Configuration to define messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If want to internationalize the messages that display on the screen, use the one of following as component(\ ``MessageSource``\ ) for managing messages.
+To internationalize the messages on the screen, use the one of following \ ``MessageSource``\ imelementations for managing messages.

 * ``org.springframework.context.support.ResourceBundleMessageSource``
 * ``org.springframework.context.support.ReloadableResourceBundleMessageSource``

-Here, introduce an example of using the \ ``ResourceBundleMessageSource``\ .
+The information here explains an example of using the \ ``ResourceBundleMessageSource``\ .

 **applicationContext.xml**